Skip to content

 • Database queries returning extremely large result sets

-Resolution Steps:
+Resolution steps:

-Symptom: Queue Workers Ignore PHP Configuration
+Symptom: Queue Workers Ignore PHP Configuration Changes

-Possible Causes:
+Possible causes:

-• Supervisor process manager has its own timeout settings
+• Supervisor configuration enforces its own limits

-Resolution Steps:
+Resolution steps:

-1. Verify CLI PHP configuration:
+1. Verify CLI configuration:

 Terminal window